Utilizing ChatGPT to select literature for meta-analysis shows workload reduction while maintaining a similar recall level as manual curation

 Background

 Large language models (LLMs) like ChatGPT showed great potential in aiding medical research.
 A heavy workload in filtering records is needed during the research process of evidence-based medicine, especially meta-analysis.
 However, no study tried to use LLMs to help screen records in meta-analysis.
-In this research, we aimed to explore the possibility of incorporating ChatGPT to facilitate the screening step based on the title and abstract of records during meta-analysis.

 Methods

 We show here the groundbreaking finding that automatic selection of literature for meta-analysis is possible with ChatGPT.
-We provide it here as a pipeline, LARS, which showed a great workload reduction while maintaining a pre-set recall.
+We provide it here as a pipeline, LARS-GPT, which showed a great workload reduction while maintaining a pre-set recall.

 Article activity feed